“We all go back to where, we belong” – Michael Stipe.

 “Rain falling down, another minute passes by.
 I wait for you, but this time I won’t cry.” – Kylie Minogue

 “You weren’t around brother.
 I don’t even know what country you were in”, said my youngest brother Danny to me recently as we drank beers in Liverpool, England.
+He was right of course, but I was away from it all, I lived my selfish life.

 He was right of course, I wasn’t around to see him growing up, I got carried away with travel, I pushed myself to the limit too much with it.
 I buzzed off it, but I was also heavily work focused.
 Take the money and go travel.
 Family, friends and my hometown can wait.
 They can and they did, but they shouldn’t have to.